barbazul/1kfa/mod_guide_gm.md

    which gives a tactile significance and feels familiar to board game players
- * Play your favourite universe - use the setting of your favourite swords-and-magic universe from pop culture, 1kFA will support it!
+ * Play your favourite universe - use the setting of your favourite swords-and-magic universe from pop culture, this game will support it!
  * The "surprise moment" happens for all players simultaneously - the moment a card is flipped, the result is *immediately* visible to everyone at the table
- * Layered mechanisms - choices in 1kFA move game resources and probabilities around - there's depth for players to explore and skill to build
+ * Layered, interlocking mechanisms - choices move game resources and probabilities around - there's depth to explore and skill to build

 # First-time Players

-If there is a player at the table who has never played 1kFA before, read the Start Script and play Sarukkan's Chamber.
+If there is a player at the table who has never played A Thousand Faces of Adventure before, read the Start Script and play Sarukkan's Chamber.

 ## Start Script